petr1kk-c/e65-KCAN-Dump/README.md

 # e65-KCAN-Dump
-K-CAN CAN-Bus dump created with CANHacker and Arduino
+'06 BMW 750i K-CAN CAN-Bus dump created with CANHacker and Arduino

 **If you want to play the .trc file back in CANHacker, make sure the decimal point is same with Windows Regional format**